trattner/trattner.github.io/_posts/2020-10-2-luggage-restrictions.md

 Why didn't the airline say this, through either the gate agent or the supervisor I interacted with, even after I explained my position in clear terms?
 [According to Seth Godin](https://seths.blog/2008/09/fixing-the-one/), it's the same reason "Joe Biden is long winded...laziness or lack of will (or focus)".

 American Airlines simply isn't [thinking strategically](https://seths.blog/2019/01/your-customer-service-strategy/) about [customer care](https://seths.blog/2012/02/howd-it-work/).
 As a result, they may [lose business](https://seths.blog/2006/04/the_customer_is/) over time.
-Perhaps starting with mine.
+Starting with mine.